Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 1. Avoid Overfilling the Wrappers

-One of the most common causes of soggy rolls is overstuffing them with too much filling.
+Overstuffing with too much filling is one of the main reasons rolls turn out soggy instead of crisp.
 If the filling is packed too tightly, it can release excess moisture during cooking, leading to a soggy texture instead of a crispy shell.

 Solution: